 Definition - Indicate the year of implant for the device being explanted.

 Intent/Clarification: If the year of the implant is documented in a range, capture the closest year to surgery.
-For example, if the date of the implant is documented as being 10-15 years ago, capture as 10 years.
+For example, if the date of the implant is documented as being 10.15 years are capture as 10 years.